TrystanLea/blog/pages/en/thoughtexperiment.md

 A better biomass option would be to use short rotation coppice which has an equivalent biomass energy production rate of [5.66 kWh/m2/year](https://learn.openenergymonitor.org/sustainable-energy/energy/renewableheat).
 This would require about 2650 m2 or 29% of the land area available for each household.

-If our householders decided to reach the average space heating demand target aimed for in ZeroCarbonBritain by insulating, draughtproofing and installing at least secondary glazing, heating energy demand could be reduced by 50% to 6351 kWh/year or 6903 kWh/year after 92% efficient boiler = 1220 m2 (13.6% land area).
+If our householders decided to reach the average space heating demand target aimed for in ZeroCarbonBritain by insulating, draughtproofing and installing at least secondary glazing, heating energy demand could be reduced by 50% to 6351 kWh/year or 6903 kWh/year after 92% efficient biomass boiler = 1220 m2 (13.6% land area).

 If the AECB Silver performance standard was reached the land area would reduce to 11.4%, and if passivhaus standard was reached 7.6%, assuming that the heating demand for hot water stayed constant.
 It's amazing the range of possible land use for biomass heat with our lowest estimate 120 times less than our largest estimate, all resulting from the choice of coppice vs broadleaf woodland and the thermal performance of the building.

 To reach the higher levels of performance a number of high temperature manufacturing processes would be required such as glass manufacture, lime production, iron and steel production for an efficient biomass stove, perhaps even some natural rubber production for air-tight seals.
 We might assume that passive stack ventilation would be used at this stage rather than active ventilation, so as not to add the requirement for electricity and more advanced technical developments such as motors, pumps & heat exchangers.

-Land use dedicated for relatively intensive production is now roughly 41% for food, 12% for space heating, 10% for home construction, a total of 63%.
+Land use dedicated for relatively intensive production is now roughly 41% for food, 12% for space heating, 7% for home construction, a total of 60%.

 Our householders have now a relatively comfortable lifestyle, a warm house, food to eat and wild nature to explore.
-There is also a small glass producer, lime kiln, biomass powered iron furnace and iron works.
+There is also a small glass producer, saw mill, wood-fibre insulation manufacturing, biomass powered iron furnace and iron works.

 **Biodiversity?**